 The campaign is being devised by MDC Partners’ Crispin Porter + Bogusky in Miami and will likely use some variation of the phrase “Windows, not walls,” the WSJ reported.

-Crispin offered no comment and referred questions to Microsoft, where a rep declined comment.
+Crispin offered no comment and referred questions to Microsoft representatives, who could not immediately be reached.